CollinToth/pitfall-games/docs/software_requirements_specification.md

     1. The game shall have a main menu that is displayed upon launch.
     1. The pause and main menus shall both have a volume slider.
     1. The pause and main menus shall both have an option to exit the game.
+1. HUD
+    1. The player's health shall be displayed on screen.

 # Non-Functional Requirements